 However, even if this was the case, the landlord should be able to provide proof that at the beginning of the tenancy, there were no problems with pest infestations.

 What can a landlord do to prevent pest infestations in properties?

-Landlords can only do so much in preventing pest infestations on their properties.
+Landlords can only do so much to prevent pest infestations on their properties.
 Pest control is one of the things they can do to fix this, besides obligating tenants to do proper waste disposal, cleanliness of the property, and proper food storage.